github/site-policy/Policies/omnibuilds-terms-of-service.md

 You are responsible for keeping your account secure while you use our Service.
 We may offer tools such as two-factor authentication to help you maintain your account's security, but the content of your account and its security are up to you.
 - You are responsible for all content posted and activity that occurs under your account (even when content is posted by others who have accounts under your account).
 - You are responsible for maintaining the security of your account and password.
 OmniBuilds cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-- You will promptly [notify OmniBuilds](https://omnibuilds.com/contact) if you become aware of any unauthorized use of, or access to, our Service through your account, including any unauthorized use of your password or account.
+- You will promptly OmniBuilds if you become aware of any unauthorized use of, or access to, our Service through your account, including any unauthorized use of your password or account.

 #### 4. Additional Terms
 In some situations, third parties' terms may apply to your use of OmniBuilds.
 For example, you may be a member of an organization on OmniBuilds with its own terms or license agreements; you may download an application that integrates with OmniBuilds; or you may use OmniBuilds to authenticate to another service.
 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

-If you are a government User or otherwise accessing or using any OmniBuilds Service in a government capacity, this [Government Amendment to OmniBuilds Terms of Service](/articles/amendment-to-omnibuilds-terms-of-service-applicable-to-u-s-federal-government-users/) applies to you, and you agree to its provisions.

-If you have signed up for a Business plan, the [Business Plan Addendum](/articles/omnibuilds-business-plan-addendum/) applies to you, and you agree to its provisions.

 If you are an owner or administrator of a Team or Organization on OmniBuilds, additional terms may govern your relationship with us and supersede this Agreement.